cockroachdb/docs/v2.2/managed-frequently-asked-questions.md

 ### What do I do if my queries are too slow?

 To optimize schema design to achieve your performance goals, we recommend working with our Sales Engineering team before you set up your cluster.
-You can also reach out to us through [Support](https://support.cockroachlabs.com/hc/en-us) or your private Slack channel.
+You can also reach out to [Support](https://support.cockroachlabs.com/hc/en-us).

 ### Can I use my startup cloud credits?